Athletic Training Program Policies and Documents

 The Athletic Training Program at Emporia State University is a rigorous and intense program that places specific requirements and demands on students.
 As such, there are very specific policies and procedures that must be followed to enter the program and to continue in the program.

 Transfer Student Policy and Procedure

-All students wishing to transfer to Emporia State University ATEP must first meet all of the Pre-Professional, Phase I requirements.
-Upon admission to the ESU ATEP, the student may petition that prior course work and clinical experiences be considered as equivalents of courses and or clinical experiences within the ESU Athletic Training Education Program.
+All students wishing to transfer to Emporia State University AT Program must first meet all of the Pre-Professional, Phase I requirements.
+Upon admission into the AT program, the student may petition that prior course work and clinical experiences be considered as equivalents of courses and or clinical experiences within the ESU Athletic Training Program.

 Student Health Policies

 Athletic training students are required to complete a medical history and physical examination by either a medical doctor or an osteopath doctor demonstrating they are free of communicable diseases and physically capable of meeting the technical standards and a rigorous schedule.
 The team physician, student health physician, or family physician can give the medical examination using Emporia State University AT Program medical forms.